User Profile

 Professor Pop-Busui emphasized that it is not only cardiologists who should be familiar with the staging of HF, but other physicians also, including endocrinologists, nephrologists and those working in primary care.

 The ADA/ACC consensus report recommends management according to the Stages of HF in diabetes patients.
-Professor Pop-Busui explained that in Stages A and B, prevention and diagnosis can be very effective.
-However, despite the potential for early intervention, a large number of patients with diabetes are only diagnosed at HF Stages C and D by cardiologists.
+Professor Pop-Busui explained that in Stages A and B, early intervention to prevent progression to more advanced stages can be very effective.
+However, a large number of patients with diabetes are only diagnosed at HF Stages C and D by cardiologists.
 With this in mind, Professor Pop-Busui highlighted that to improve patient care and outcomes, there must be a focus on the earlier stages of HF in order for effective strategies to be initiated to prevent or delay progression to Stages C and D.

 The role of NT-proBNP during early screening and diagnosis of HF (from 00:10:28)